 Choosing York for me, was absolutely the right choice.
 I really have enjoyed every module, placement and moment so far.
 I have written a blog of some of the things you can look forward to if you do decide to study Midwifery at York!

 When the midwifery lecturers say your time at university goes fast, they certainly aren’t telling tales!
 It is amazing how much you will learn and how quickly this first year will pass.
 First year is all about normality in midwifery.
 Learning how all the body systems adapt and change, plus so much more.
 You will spend time in the clinical simulation unit (CSU), where you will learn; intramuscular injections, blood taking, observations, abdominal palpation, aseptic techniques, plus much more.
 The midwifery lecturers are all lovely, each coming from different backgrounds within midwifery.
 They are all highly experienced and skilled midwives themselves.
-Many lectures during the first year are taught by other lecturers from the health sciences department, each of them very knowledgeable and supportive!
+Many lectures during the first year are taught by other lecturers from Health Sciences, each of them very knowledgeable and supportive!

 As well as the lectures in first year you also have placement to look forward to!
 At York we have a block placement programme, this means that we spend block weeks in university and then block weeks in practice.
 This enables you to really focus on both aspects of the programme without the interruption of having both in one week!
 I remember my first day at university, when I was given a copy of our three year programme plan.
 I was so excited that we were due to be out on placement so quickly!
 This helped us put our new skills and knowledge in to practice while it was still fresh.
 I remember being so excited to be out on placement, working with midwives and caring for real women.